Warner Bros. Pictures: As part of AT&T / WarnerMedia (2018–2022)

+COVID-19 pandemic (2020–2022)

 Like most other film distributors, Warner Bros.
 Pictures struggled with releasing films during the 2020 COVID-19 pandemic because of restrictions on opening theaters.
 After postponing several films planned for 2020 into 2021, Warner Bros. announced in December 2020 that they would take an unusual approach: planning their full slate of 2021 films for both theatrical release and simultaneous one-month availability on the HBO Max streaming service.
 This approach was similar to the studio's release of Wonder Woman 1984 that month.

 After one month, these films would still be shown in theaters and would later become available via home media on typical release schedules.
 The inclusion of streaming, dubbed "Project Popcorn", was criticized by production companies, directors, and actors.
 The criticism arose because Warner Bros.
 Pictures announced the streaming plan without informing these groups in advance, and because of concerns about lower payouts due to streaming options.
 These criticisms led Warner Bros.
 Pictures to alter compensation rates for the affected films by January 2021, in order to provide larger payouts to their casts and crews.

 In March 2021, Warner Bros. announced that they would discontinue the model of same-day HBO Max and theatrical release in 2022; instead, they would use a 45-day theatrical exclusivity window.
 This change is part of an agreement the studio reached with Cineworld (who operates Regal Cinemas).

+In February 2022, Village Roadshow Pictures, a co-financier of The Matrix Resurrections, began a lawsuit against Warner Bros. over the hybrid release of the sci-fi sequel.
+Like all of Warner Bros.'
+2021 films, the fourth Matrix film was given a simultaneous release on both HBO Max and in theaters due to the COVID-19 pandemic.
+According to a complaint filed by Village Roadshow, the decision ruined any December box office hopes.
+In May of that same year, Village Roadshow agreed to arbitration with Warner Bros. over the release of The Matrix Resurrections.

+As part of Warner Bros.
+Discovery (2022–present)

 Alternate version of the 2023 Warner Bros.
-Pictures logo without the banner, used as the on-screen variant in only a few films.
+Pictures logo without the banner, used as the on-screen variant in only a few films, most recently Coyote vs. Acme in 2026.
 Although the late-2023 on-screen logo has been used since December 6, 2023, this logo remains in use for corporate and small-scale purposes.
 It is also the official current logo of Warner Bros.
 Pictures' parent company, Warner Bros.
 Entertainment and its parent company, Warner Bros.
 Discovery.

+On April 8, 2022, AT&T divested WarnerMedia to its shareholders, which in turn merged with Discovery Inc. to form Warner Bros.
+Discovery.
+The new company is led by Discovery's CEO David Zaslav.

 Warner Bros.
-Discovery (WBD) is the company formerly known as Discovery, Inc. before its acquisition of WarnerMedia in April 2022.
+Discovery (WBD) is the legal successor to the company formerly known as Discovery, Inc. before its acquisition of WarnerMedia in April 2022.
 On June 1, 2022, WBD announced several changes: